cakephp/docs/en/contributing/documentation.rst

         `Github <https://github.com/cakephp/docs>`_ or use the **Improve This Doc** button to directly propose your changes.

-        You can referer to the english version in the select top menu to have information about this page's topic.
+        You can refer to the English version in the select top menu to have information about this page's topic.

-    // If toc-tree elements are in the english version
+    // If toc-tree elements are in the English version
     .. toctree::
         :maxdepth: 1